subvertnormality/mosaic/README.md

 ### Device

 Think of a device as a either an internal norns sound engine powered by [n.b.](https://github.com/sixolet/nb/tree/main), or a representation of a MIDI device in your workspace.
+Devices are applied per scene and are consistent across all sequencer patterns.

 n.b. devices are picked up automatically.
 Simply install the desired mod, and pick from the device picker menu.
 Be careful not to overwhelm your norns by adding too many internal sound engines to channels.